Credit for Foreign Graduate Medical Education - Vascular Surgery

 - Program directors who wish to advance residents to senior levels must obtain ABS approval prior to beginning the PGY-4 year; otherwise credit for these years will be denied.

 - When seeking three years of credit to enter training at the PGY-4 level, a candidate should complete at least six months of training at the PGY-3 level under the program director's supervision, or be participating in a fellowship at the same institution for a similar period so the level of clinical functioning can be evaluated.

-- Requests for credit for one year of residency training may be approved at any time by the executive director of the ABS; requests for more than one year of credit must be approved by the ABS Credentials Committee.
-The March 15 deadline for requests for more than one year of credit allows time for review by the ABS Credentials Committee in order to provide program directors with a decision by May 1.
-Program directors will be notified of credit decisions by letter from the ABS executive director.
+- Requests for credit for one year of residency training may be approved at any time by the president and chief executive officer of the ABS; requests for more than one year of credit must be approved by the ABS Education and Training Committee.
+The March 15 deadline for requests for more than one year of credit allows time for review by the ABS Education and Training Committee in order to provide program directors with a decision by May 1.
+Program directors will be notified of credit decisions by letter from the ABS president and chief executive officer.

 - Credit for foreign training may be granted in lieu of the first or second clinical years of residency, and rarely the third.
 Credit is never given for the fourth or fifth clinical years, which must be completed satisfactorily in an accredited U.S. program.

 - Typically one year of credit will be granted for three or more years of foreign training, and two years of credit will be granted for full surgical training plus board certification or its equivalent in the foreign venue if the training is similar in length and in the breadth of experience obtained.
 The granting of credit is not guaranteed.
 If the resident moves to another program, the credit is not transferable and must be requested by the resident's new program director after a new period of evaluation.